What’s up with Wipe Outz Sterile Tattoo Towels?

 Can I set up a consultation with you?

 If you would like to meet in person that would be great.
-It’s not necessary, but it is fine is you would like to stop by MD Tattoo Studio to discuss your ideas in person.
+It’s not necessary, but it is fine if you would like to stop by MD Tattoo Studio to discuss your ideas in person.
 Again, please email me first and once we get going we can set up a time to meet.
 You can also swing by the studio at any time when we are open and I would definitely have a few minutes to talk.
 We would have more time if we set up that appointment beforehand.
 It is best to give the shop a call and make sure I’m here before you come down, especially if it’s a far drive.

 How do I go about setting up an appointment if I live out of town?

 The majority of my email tattoo requests that I get are from people that live far away from me.
 If you’re not within driving distance it’s very possible I will pass on the project.
 When there are flights involved it puts my schedule and life on lockdown because of the flights people book.
-I’m fortunate enough to keep busy just tattooing locals, so if something comes up that I have to attend to I can reschedule easily, and/or do a second pass on a tattoo if need be.
+I’m fortunate enough to keep busy just tattooing locals.
+So if something comes up that I have to attend to, I can reschedule easily, and/or do a second pass on a tattoo if need be.
 If someone flies in to get tattooed by me it also makes for a very long day for me because I try and finish the tattoo but if something comes up and I have to cut out early, it makes it very difficult.
 So if you’re emailing me from another state you will probably get an email from me recommending someone else in my shop.
 Please understand and don’t take it personally if I turn down your tattoo idea.
-It’s not you, it’s me, I swear:/
+It’s not you, it’s me, I swear!

 How long are you booked out?

 I usually stay booked out about three months.
-I don’t like to book out further than that.
+I don’t like to book out farther than that.
 Usually when I hit that three month mark I’ll start cutting back on how many appointments I set up, just so my schedule doesn’t get too crazy; so I do start to get selective on the work I decide to take on at that point.

 What is your deposit requirement?
 Do you charge by the hour or by the piece?